-Online fraud is the curse of any ecommerce operation and it seems the scammers will try anything to rip you off, from supplying someone else’s credit card details to claiming refunds on allegedly incomplete deliveries
+Online fraud is the curse of any ecommerce operation and it seems the scammers will try anything to rip you off, from supplying stolen credit card details to claiming refunds on allegedly undelivered orders.
+Chris Barling of ecommerce software provider SellerDeck explains how to combat fraud in your online retail business

 It’s easy to prevent online fraud.
 Just don’t ship any orders.
 This somewhat silly statement perfectly illustrates the problem.